angshenting/scba-techcomm/SCBA_GCoC.md

 ## 23. Bidding Boxes, BridgeMates and other devices

 ### 23.1 Bidding boxes
-The use of bidding boxes is mandatory throughout an National Championships.
+The use of bidding boxes is mandatory throughout all Singapore National Championships.
 Starting with the dealer, players place the bidding cards on the table in front of them, from the left and neatly overlapping so that all calls are visible and faced towards partner; players should refrain from touching any bidding cards until they have determined their call.
 A call is considered to have been made when the bidding card(s) is removed from the bidding box with apparent intent (but Law 25 may apply and if a player’s mind was elsewhere as he makes an unintended call the ‘pause for thought’ should be assessed from the moment when he first recognises his error).
 Alerts should be made by the use of the alert card; it is the responsibility of the alerting player to ensure that his opponents are aware of the Alert.
 STOP card is NOT to be used.
 After a skip bid an opponent may pause as though the STOP card has been used.
 Until they are removed from the table, a player obtains a review of the auction by inspecting the bidding cards.
 When such inspection is not feasible a player may obtain a written review of the auction at his first turn to play to trick one.
 If a player whose pass will conclude the auction removes his bidding cards from the table he is deemed to have passed.
 If screens are in use the foregoing is modified - see Section 26.

 ### 23.2 BridgeMates and other devices used for the recording of matches
-BridgeMate IIs are currently used for the official recording of the scores throughout the National Championships.
+BridgeMate IIs are currently used for the official recording of the scores throughout all Singapore National Championships.
 This recording is the responsibility of the team sitting North/South at each table.
 The E/W pair will be responsible for agreeing the score by keying in their confirmation.
-The official score will be that keyed in by N/S and agreed by E/W. Players and Captains are reminded that they are responsible for the accuracy of their own scores.
+The official score will be that keyed in by N/S and agreed by E/W. Scores should be keyed in immediately at the end of each board.
+Players and Captains are reminded that they are responsible for the accuracy of their own scores.
 Repeated violation of correct entering procedures may be subject to penalties.

 ## 24. Verification of Scores
 The correction period in Law 79C expires upon the commencement of the next match or segment, or - in respect of the final match or segment of any phase of the event only - 30 minutes after the final result has been posted and thereafter, the results will be final, with the following exceptions: